-Is one of your goals to stop buying clothes online or to do a clothing ban?
+Do you want to learn how to stop buying clothes online?
 Perhaps you want to try it for a month or maybe you want to stop buying clothes for a year?
-If so, then I’ve got some tips that I hope you will find helpful for doing a no shopping for a year challenge.
+If so, then I’ve got some tips that I hope you will find helpful for kicking your shopping habit.

 I’ve wasted thousands of dollars on clothes that I rarely wore or still have the price tag attached.
 Definitely not something that I’m proud to admit.
 But after I shared my story about struggling with a shopping addiction and doing the no new clothes challenge, I received many emails from readers telling me they could relate.

 This encouraged me to open up more share my journey to recovery and how to follow the no-buy movement.
 It’s been a long road, but I’m grateful for this no shopping for a year challenge teaching me about my spending habits and what I really want in life.

 Since then, I’ve become far more intentional about what I choose to buy and transitioned to a more minimalist lifestyle.
 Today I’m sharing tips to help you stop buying clothes for a year and transform your shopping habits for the better!

 - 8 rules for a successful shopping ban